Escaped inmate Casey White back in Alabama - NewsBreak

 As he entered the courthouse, reporters asked Casey White if he loved Vicky White, the late corrections officer accused of aiding his escape, but he did not answer.

-Once the hearing ends, Singleton said, White will then be taken to the Alabama Department of Correction, not the county jail investigators say he escaped from on April 29 with help from Vicky White.
+After the hearing, Singleton said White will then be taken to the Alabama Department of Correction, not the county jail investigators say he escaped from on April 29 with help from Vicky White.

 White was transported to Florence, Alabama, from Evansville, Indiana, where he was captured Monday after a rollover crash.